-" Save Ecuador's Animals/Merazonia is a dynamic wildlife rescue and rehabilitation centee located on 250 acres of Amazon rainforest, near Mera, Ecuador, South America.
+Save Ecuador's Animals/Merazonia is a dynamic wildlife rescue and rehabilitation center located on 250 acres of Amazon rainforest, near Mera, Ecuador, South America.
 We combine passion for nature with a professional approach on wildlife care, rehabiliation and release, along with rainforest conservation.
-Volunteers help us in the day to day care of the wildlife.
-Donations are vital for the animal care and release projects as we do not receive any governmental funding.
-Adopt an animal, a project, or find out about other ways you can help. "
+We donot receive gvernment support and do not receive tourists.
+Therefore donations are vital for the animal care and release projects.
+Help us and adopt an animal, a project, or find out about other ways you can assist.

 Over the past years we have implemented many successful rehabilitations.
-The list of reintroduced animals includes: tamarin monkeys (3 groups), three and two toes sloths (around 50), kinkajous (10), a Neotropical otter (see documentary), several felines (margay, ocelots and oncillas), agoutis, anteaters, armadillos, boas and coatis.
+The list of reintroduced animals includes: Wooly monkeys (1 group), Red howler monkeys (2 groups), tamarin monkeys (5 groups), three and two toes sloths (around 200), kinkajous (20), three Neotropical otters, several felines (margay, ocelots and oncillas), agoutis, anteaters, armadillos, boas, coatis and other animals.

 We will continue to responsibly releasing animals.
 We never know what tomorrow brings and sometimes we focus our time and energy on a new arrival, especially if it has a good prospect of being released and time is of the essence.
 Our longer term goals include a release program for woolly monkeys and red howler monkeys.
 Rehabilitation of social and intelligent animals such as primates, take a lot of investigation, observation and money.